Documenting the American South Logo

 Page 35

-see, well, Madison county is the only small little county in the state with voting machines.
+see, well, Madison County is the only small little county in the state with voting machines.
 And how do the elections go?
 They go Democratic.
 Now the Republicans are holding this election.
 The Holshouser crowd.
 You want me to tell you how it's going to go?
 It's going to go Democratic.

-BILL FINGER:
+WILLIAM FINGER:

 You've got two Republicans on the board of elections . . .